kruzkasu223/kruz-astro-abandoned/README.md

-# Don't go on my last commit, at that time I didn't knew Astro's capabilities, my current portfolio website is built using Astro
+# Don't go on my last commit, at that time I didn't knew Astro's capabilities, my current portfolio website is built using Astro (means I didn't abandoned it after all)

 ## Personal Portfolio Website